 During the year the Company invested wholly in high quality government and corporate bonds.
 These are considered as a single asset class and are managed together.
-The total investment return for the year was €0.2m.
+The total investment return for the year was a loss of €0.4m (2019: €0.2m).
 The composition of the investment return for the period to 31 December was as follows:

-2019
+2020 2019 Change

-€'m
+€'m €'m €'m

-Investment income 0.8
+Investment income 1.1 0.8 0.3

-Realised investment gains 0.0
+Realised investment gains 0.0 0.0 0.0

-Realised investment losses (0.4)
+Realised investment losses (1.2) (0.4) (0.8)

-Unrealised investment losses (0.6)
+Unrealised investment losses (0.2) (0.6) 0.4

-Investment expenses 0.0
+Investment expenses (0.1) 0.0 (0.1)

-Total investment return (0.2)
+Total investment return (0.4) (0.2) (0.2)

-Realised investment losses arose as bonds bought above par value have subsequently matured.
-The portfolio also showed unrealised losses during 2019 as market expectations of interest rate movements changed.
+Realised investment losses arose as bonds bought were transferred to TICL through the course of settlement of the Quota Share reinsurance payments.
+The portfolio also showed unrealised losses during 2020 as market expectations of interest rate movements changed, largely due to COVID-19.

-Unrealised investment losses were reported directly in equity on a UK & Irish GAAP (FRS) basis.
+Unrealised investment losses were reported directly in equity on a UK and Irish GAAP (FRS) basis.
 No investments in securitisations were made in the period.
 The investment portfolio does not include any shares in any other Travelers group entity.
 Management of the investment portfolio is outsourced to an affiliated group undertaking, The Travelers Indemnity Company.
 The investment portfolio is managed in accordance with the investment guidelines set out in the Company's Investment and Market Risk Policy, which is approved by the Company's Board.
 Investment reviews with the investment manager are conducted quarterly by the Finance Committee.